This content is only partially available in English.

 The most important services — Campus Management, email, Seafile, OLAT, and Zoom — are accessible again.

-The hotline set up by Mainz University of Applied Sciences to handle questions related to the cyberattack ceased operations on Thursday, 11 December 2025, at 12:00 noon.
+The hotline set up by Mainz University of Applied Sciences to handle questions related to the cyberattack was discontinued in December.

 If you would like to contact a specific person, you can find their contact details in the staff directory on the university website.